Unlocking the Secrets of Background Eraser Tool Photoshop

 But what to do when the color doesn’t change much?
 At this point, the sampling option works best.
 Click on the Once icon (in the middle) to activate it.

-From the option’s name itself, you may understand that the Once option means that Photoshop will select the sample color only once at a time, and it will never change when another color comes underneath the crosshair cursor instead of the selected sample color.
+From the Option’s name itself, you may understand that the Once Option means that Photoshop will select the sample color only once at a time, and it will never change when another color comes underneath the crosshair cursor instead of the selected sample color.

 It means even if you accidentally move the crosshair cursor over the black-colored area by selecting the Grey colored as the sample, Photoshop will not erase the black color.
 The Eraser Tool will not affect the black color at all.